phillycommunitywireless/phillycommunitywireless/content/en/support.md

     - template: text-lr
       left:
         title: Partners & Collaborators
         text: "We partner with property owners throughout North Philadelphia to build out our Wi-Fi network.
 In particular, we build relationships with affordable housing organizations and other local groups focused on investing in existing communities.
 Other partners include like-minded community organizations who provide digital access programs and services.
-See our list of valued community partners here.
+[Click here](https://phillycommunitywireless.org/about/partners/) to see our list of valued community partners.

         If you are interested in becoming a PCW partner, contact us at info@phillycommunitywireless.org."